Sojourner Truth: Freedom

-In 1799, the State of New York began to legislate the abolition of slavery, although the process of emancipating those people enslaved in New York was not complete until July 4, 1827.
+In 1799, the State of New York began to legislate the abolition of slavery, although the process of emancipating slaves in New York was not complete until July 4, 1827.
 Dumont had promised to grant Truth her freedom a year before the state emancipation, "if she would do well and be faithful".
 However, he changed his mind, claiming a hand injury had made her less productive.
 She was infuriated but continued working, spinning 100 lb of wool, to satisfy her sense of obligation to him.

 Late in 1826, Truth escaped to freedom with her infant daughter, Sophia.
 She had to leave her other children behind because they were not legally freed in the emancipation order until they had served as bound servants into their twenties.
 She later said, "I did not run off, for I thought that wicked, but I walked off, believing that to be all right."

 She found her way to the home of Isaac and Maria Van Wagenen in New Paltz, who took her and her baby in.
 Isaac offered to buy her services for the remainder of the year (until the state's emancipation took effect), which Dumont accepted for $20.
 She lived there until the New York State Emancipation Act was approved a year later.